Good News about Health of Kids Conceived through IVF

 As most of you know, I’m a bit of a research geek.
 I actually enjoy curling up with a good journal and cup of coffee whiling away a Saturday morning.
 Although I may be weird, you, my friends, are the beneficiaries of my quirkiness.
-It’s time now for a summary of some of the latest research on children conceived through infertility treatment.
+It’s time now for a summary of some of the latest research on children conceived through fertility treatment, including IVF treatment.
 Today I’m the bearer of good news from the pages of the journal Fertility and Sterility.
 (I know the titles of the research sound awful and can be intimidating, but don’t let that stop you from plunging in since the results are summarized and easy to understand.)

 “The risk of cytogenetic abnormalities in the late first trimester of pregnancies conceived through assisted reproduction”.
 Conway, et al. Fertility & Sterility Vol. 95, No. 2, 2011 p.
 503-506